(Including recommendations for use in hilly Sheffield)

 The good news is that bearing repair kits are becoming available, so if you do have an (out of warranty) issue you don’t have to go to the expense of a complete new motor.

-14. Will I need Insurance to use my e-bike?
+14. Will I need Insurance or Tax to use my e-bike?

-No, it is not a legal requirement, but 3rd party liability insurance isn’t a bad idea for any road user.
+Saying that, 3rd party liability insurance isn’t a bad option for any road user.
 This may be a feature of any cycle Insurance you take out, and/or is a perk of the inexpensive membership of Cycling UK.

 Membership of Cycling UK is strongly recommended for excellent cycling specific legal advice and support in the event of an incident, for reviews re bikes and gear etc, £10 Million third party insurance cover, and significant discounts at major retailers such as Halfords.
 (So for example at the time of writing that could be £160 off a Carrera Crossfuse so well worth the £3.88 a month subscription.).